 All types of tinder are small in size, are comprised of loose material, and burn rapidly.
 On the other hand, the best kindling is larger and more dense than tinder but smaller than a typical piece of firewood.

-Even if you have in your possession a hardy lighter and water resistant matches, you will still need tinder and kindling to get a steady fire going.
-Using friction to start a fire is a lot more difficult than it may appear on any survival reality series.
+Even if you have in your possession a hardy lighter and water-resistant matches, you will still need tinder and kindling to get a steady fire going.
+Using friction to start a fire is a lot more difficult than it may appear in any survival reality series.

 Best Natural Types of Tinder